Churuli: Plot

-The film begins with a prologue story of a Monk who is traveling through a forest to capture Perumadan, an evil spirit, which misleads travelers in the forest.
-All the creatures in the forest wink at the Monk as if he is familiar to them.
-On his way he comes across a rolled up Pangolin.
+A monk travels through a forest to capture Perumadan, an evil spirit, which misleads travelers in the forest.
+All the creatures in the forest wink at the monk as if he is familiar to them.
+On his way, the monk comes across a rolled up pangolin.
 Assuming that it is a ball, he takes it with him to gift it to his children.
-After a while, the Pangolin starts speaking and advises the monk to take another path.
-He listens to the Pangolin and gets lost in the woods.
-It is said that he is still wandering in the forest because he failed to realize that the Pangolin was Perumadan in disguise all along.
+After a while, the pangolin starts speaking and advises the monk to take another path.
+He listens to the pangolin and gets lost in the woods.
+It is revealed that the monk is still wandering in the forest because he failed to realize that the pangolin was actually Perumadan in disguise.

-In the present day, two policemen go on a covert mission to capture a criminal named Myladumparambil Joy hiding in a village named Churuli.
-The duo assume false names, Anthony and Shajivan.
+In the present day, two police officers go on a covert mission to capture a criminal named Myladumparambil Joy hiding in a village named Churuli.
+The duo assume false names as Anthony and Shajivan.
 Anthony is an experienced policeman, while Shajivan is a rookie.
 The duo boards a jeep heading to Churuli under the pretext of working for a man named Thankan.
 The jeep driver tells them that Thankan is currently not in Churuli, but to stay in the village until he returns.
 Anthony attempts to befriend fellow passengers who seem friendly.
 On their way, they cross a wooden bridge.
 After this, the passengers and the driver abruptly change their pleasant demeanor and start being crass towards the duo, which shocks them.

 In Churuli, the duo stay and work in a tavern owned by a man named Philip and wait for Thankan's return.
 Anthony quickly adapts to Churuli's unusual environment and people, spending most of the day drinking alcohol and eating game meat.
 Shajivan struggles to adjust and starts dreaming of strange lights and two mysterious alien-like figures.
 After spending many days in tavern waiting for Thankan and searching for clues about Joy, Shajivan goes looking for Thankan's house.
-On the way he inquires about Joy to an old lady who remarks that he looks familiar and starts chasing after him with an axe.
+On the way, Shajivan inquires about Joy to an old lady who remarks that he looks familiar and starts chasing after him with an axe.
 Shajivan escapes and returns to the tavern.

-That night the policemen discuss the current situation and comes to the conclusion that most of the inhabitants of the village are criminals with multiple aliases.
-Shajivan suggests informing the police department so that they can come and apprehend all of the villagers.
-But Anthony advises him that they should ignore the people of the village while on this mission.
+At night, the duo discuss the current situation and comes to the conclusion that most of the inhabitants of the village are criminals with multiple aliases.
+Shajivan suggests informing the police department so that they can arrive and apprehend the villagers, but Anthony advises him that they should ignore the people of the village and focus on their mission.
 The next day, the tavern keeper instructs them to clean up the tavern so that it can be turned into a makeshift church for his daughters' first communion ceremony.
 During the event Shajivan meets the old lady again, who closes her eyes in a strange manner after seeing him.
-Since Thankan wasn't at the ceremony, the duo assumes that Thankan is Joy's alias.
+Since Thankan was not at the ceremony, the duo assumes that Thankan is Joy's alias.